A Time to Speak

-"A Time to Speak" is a 1965 Australian television film, which aired on ABC.
-It is a period drama set around 1900.
-It was written by Noel Robinson.
-This was the third production to appear in three weeks.
+"A Time to Speak" is a 1965 Australian television film that aired on ABC.
+This period drama, set around 1900, was written by Noel Robinson.
+It was the third production to air within a three- week period.
+The film premiered on 7 April 1965, in Sydney and Melbourne.

 Premise

-In the year 1900, a religious community, the Community, is led by the Elder.
-One of the Community's inhabitants, Esther, visits a local doctor, Gilly, asking if he can look after a young girl, who is mentally impaired.
-Gill recommends that the girl follow a course of action.
-The girl returns to the Community.
+In the year 1900, a religious community, known as the Community, is led by the Elder.
+One of its inhabitants, Esther, seeks out a local doctor, Gilly, and asks if he can provide care for a young girl who is mentally impaired.
+Gilly recommends a course of treatment for the girl, who then returns to the Community.

-Several days later the girl dies.
-The doctor diagnoses pneumonia and wonders what impact the Elder has.
-Gilly's wife Anne wants her husband to move away like their friend Chad.
+However, several days later, the girl tragically dies.
+Gilly diagnoses pneumonia as the cause of death and begins to wonder about the influence of the Elder on the girl's fate.
+Gilly's wife, Anne, expresses her desire for her husband to leave the area, just like their friend Chad.